 How a professional determines what’s included in an elderly care plan

 If you enlist the help of a professional, such as our Director of Care RN, to help create a care plan for your loved one, the following are things that will be taken into consideration:

 - The current state of the care recipient’s physical and mental health

 - Whether your loved one needs medical assistance, such as medication administration or dressing changes.

 - The amount of assistance required with day-today chores, such as meal preparation and housekeeping.

 - Assistance needed with activities of daily living, like bathing, feeding, and toileting.

 - Any mobility issues inside the home, such as trouble climbing stairs or moving from one room to another.

 - Any assistive equipment or devices your loved one needs, such as a wheelchair or lift.

 - Other caregivers involved, including you or other family members or friends, medical professionals, etc.

-- Whether home care services required on a short-term or long-term, live-in or live-out basis.
+- Whether home care services required on a short-term or long-term basis.